lecho/hellocharts-android/README.md

 ####Eclipse/ADT

- - download hellocharts-library-<version>.jar from [releases page](https://github.com/lecho/hellocharts-android/releases) and copy it into the `libs` folder of your application project.
+ - download `hellocharts-library-<library_version>.jar` from [releases page](https://github.com/lecho/hellocharts-android/releases) and copy it into the `libs` folder of your application project.

 ##Usage